The Vale of Rest

-The Vale of Rest (1858–1859) is a painting by the English Pre-Raphaelite artist John Everett Millais.
+The Vale of Rest (1858–59) is a painting by the English Pre-Raphaelite artist John Everett Millais.
 It depicts a twilight graveyard scene and prominently features two nuns.
+Of all the paintings that Millais produced, this was his favourite.
+It was conceived as a pendant (companion piece) to Spring (1856–59).

 Subject

-The painting is of a graveyard, as night is coming on.
+The painting is of a graveyard, as the sun is setting.
 Beyond the graveyard wall there is a low chapel with a bell.
 In the foreground of the scene, there are two nuns – the heads of the two nuns are level and symmetrical.
-There is no evidence that they are Roman Catholic nuns.
-Many of the Pre-Raphaelite Brotherhood would have known of the growing Anglican sisterhoods, some of whose sisters joined Catholic Sisters with Florence Nightingale on her mission to the Crimea.
-One of the nuns holds a rosary, and one of the nuns is digging a grave.
-Her forearm and body strain under the weight of a shovelful of earth.
-The other, overseeing the work, turns with a look of apprehension and anguish.
+One of the nuns sits, a rosary with a skull attached hanging from her robes, and looks directly at the viewer.
+Funerary wreaths lie beside her.
+The other nun digs a grave, her forearms and body straining under the weight of a shovelful of earth, her habit moving with the effort of throwing the soil.
+The painting's heavy symbolism of death invites the viewer "to contemplate our own mortality".